vemonet/nanopub-website/src/pages/sessions.md

 # Nano Sessions

 The Nano Sessions connect the people who are interested in nanopublications and who want to learn from each other about the related technologies.
-Every session has two talks, discussion and a news sharing part.
+Every session consists of two 10-minute talks, discussion, and a news sharing part.
+See the [description](https://docs.google.com/document/d/1-0aImR4bFHmay8j6bSFgIDi9sw01KXdmYw9szyhAWmY/edit#) for more information.

 [Knowledge Pixels](https://knowledgepixels.com/) hosts the first meetings, but we are happy to let others join and become hosts too.
-For more information about the Nano Sessions see [the description](https://docs.google.com/document/d/1-0aImR4bFHmay8j6bSFgIDi9sw01KXdmYw9szyhAWmY/edit#).
 Do you want to share some insights, a problem you can’t solve, or a use case you are working on?
 Send an [email](mailto:ph.vonessen@bluewin.ch) to get a slot in an upcoming session.